-What about look, sound and feel?
+What about look, sound & feel?

-The club sports a sophisticated gray/black colour duo with a tasteful addition of red on the G20 logo, and the alignment aid on the crown is slick and unobtrusive.
+The club sports a sophisticated gray/black colour scheme with a tasteful addition of red on the G20 logo, and the alignment aid on the crown is slick and unobtrusive.

-Mishits, while well forgiven, tend to feel a bit soft and feedback doesn’t seem to be all that distinct (in the sense that it can be difficult to feel where the ball made contact on the face).
-I suppose in a way this is to be expected with a game-improvement driver.
+Mishits, while well-forgiven, tend to feel a bit soft and feedback doesn’t seem to be all that distinct (in the sense that it can be difficult to feel where the ball made contact on the face).
+I suppose that, in a way, this is to be expected with a game-improvement driver.

 You can count on mishits not sounding as nice; in fact, you should be able to immediately tell when you missed the sweet spot just by listening to the impact sound.

 To summarize, good strikes on or near the sweet spot are rewarded with great feel, great sound and a great result.

-Where should I buy this driver?
+Where should you buy this driver online?

 Before you buy, you should have a good idea of what loft and shaft flex are best for your particular swing speed; that way, you stand the best chance of getting the most in terms of distance and accuracy and not having to return or exchange the driver.